eordanis/CSE687/Project4/README.md

 	1. <i>Referenced Packages</i> Ensure "Google Test" is shown. <img src="https://github.com/eordanis/CSE687/blob/main/img/ref_gg_test.PNG">
 	2. <i>C/C++</i> Ensure you add your boost library directory to the <i>Additional Includes Directories</i> path.
 Note that %(AdditionalIncludeDirectories) is also included. <img src="https://github.com/eordanis/CSE687/blob/main/img/cpp_add_inc_dir.PNG">
 	3. <i>Linker</i> Ensure you add your boost library directory to the <i>Additional Library Directories</i> path.
 Note that %(AdditionalIncludeDirectories) is also included. <img src="https://github.com/eordanis/CSE687/blob/main/img/linker_add_lib_dir.PNG">

+## Executables & DLLs

+The latest executables and dlls may be found <a href="https://github.com/eordanis/CSE687/tree/main/Executables">here</a>

 ## Application - MapReduce
 A C++ standalone command-line program that can run a word count MapReduce workflow on text files retrieved from the user provided directory path, and outputs results to user specified output directory path.
 This phase of the application takes in the map and reduce dll files and utilizes their functions.